jashdubal/stackoverflow-classification/README.md

 ## Background

 This repository contains the following code files:
-- [`SO-notebook.ipynb`](SO-notebook.ipynb): Jupyter Notebook that contains the code for training and evaluating a machine learning model on the Stack Overflow dataset.
+- [`SO_notebook.ipynb`](SO-notebook.ipynb): Jupyter Notebook that contains the code for training and evaluating a machine learning model on the Stack Overflow dataset.
 - [`dataset/SO.csv`](dataset/SO.csv): Stack Overflow dataset used to train and evaluate the machine learning model in SO-notebook.ipynb.

 ## Dataset